woidthevoid/CareerPilot/README.md

 ![GitHub Actions Workflow Status](https://img.shields.io/github/actions/workflow/status/woidthevoid/CareerPilot/analyze.yaml?style=for-the-badge)

 ## What is it?
-CareerPilot is a Flutter application that aims to make it easier to keep track of your applications and where in the proces they are, since it can be challening searching hundreds of jobs, forgetting which you applied to.
-The app is made for ios and macos in mind in the current state.
+CareerPilot is a Flutter application that aims to make it easier to keep track of your applications and where in the proces they are, since it can be challening searching hundreds of jobs, forgetting which jobs you applied to.
+The app is made for iOS and macOS.

 ## Technologies
 These following technologies are used in the application: